 If your project is selected for funding there will be a mechanism for periodic reimbursement of the completed project work.
-Additionally, advanced payment of funds is allowed per the Advance Payment of Grant Funds (non-profits only) section on page 18 of California Climate Investments Fire Prevention Grant Program Procedural Guide.
+Additionally, advanced payment of funds is allowed per the Advance Payment of Grant Funds (non-profits only) section in the California Climate Investments Fire Prevention Grant Program Procedural Guide.